awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 region 'us-west-2';
 ```

 If your cluster is *not* in the US East \(N\.
-Virginia\) region, execute the following command to load the SUPPLIER table from pipe\-delimited data in an Amazon S3 bucket located in the US East \(N\.
+Virginia\) region, run the following command to load the SUPPLIER table from pipe\-delimited data in an Amazon S3 bucket located in the US East \(N\.
 Virginia\) region\.
 For this example, do not change the bucket name\.

 ```
 copy supplier from 's3://awssampledb/ssbgz/supplier.tbl'